- 5 min read

 However, if you are a smart shopper, you can hire one of the best debt settlement companies and not pay them a penny until after you see results and one of your accounts is settled.
 This is a huge benefit.
-It comes down to a very simple question: Why would choose to hire a company that is going to charge you up-front, when you can find one that won't?
+It comes down to a very simple question: Why would you hire a company that will charge you up-front when you can find one that won't?

-"Approximately 75% of the debt settlement industry has shaken out and the shakeout is still happening, as some of the legal 'loophole' models are facing regulatory issues," according to Andrew Housser, founder of Freedom Financial Network and executive board member of the American Fair Credit Council (AFCC), the leading consumer credit advocacy (also known as debt settlement) industry trade group.
+"Approximately 75% of the debt settlement industry has shaken out, and the shakeout is still happening, as some of the legal 'loophole' models are facing regulatory issues," according to Andrew Housser, an executive board member of the American Fair Credit Council (AFCC), the leading consumer credit advocacy industry trade group.